 Let’s not forget Harrods, where you can literally lose yourself amongst the delicious British chocolates and loose-leaf tea section in search of the best gifts.

 Instead of high-end department stores, you could seek out a unique gift from one of the London markets like Portobello Road Market or Camden Market.
 It’s one of the best ways to immerse yourself in local culture.

 Outside of London, you’ll find boutique shops in quaint Cotswold villages and trinkets from seaside towns.

-So, whether you’re visiting Covent Garden, browsing a British museum, or exploring a city outside London, here are the most popular gifts to add to your shopping list.
+So, whether you’re visiting Covent Garden, browsing a British museum, or exploring a city outside London, here are the most popular UK souvenirs to add to your shopping list.

 1. Beatles Memorabilia